 NOTE: Filters L1, L2, and L3 display the current and voltage in phases 1, 2, and 3, respectively.
+The screen is identical to the one displayed for the neutral.

 5.3.2 MEASUREMENT OF TOTAL HARMONIC DISTORTION (THD)

 The THD sub-menu displays the waveforms of the signals measured over one full cycle and the total voltage and current harmonic distortion.
 The levels are displayed either with the fundamental RMS value as reference (%f) or with the RMS value without DC as reference (%r), depending on which reference is chosen in the Configuration menu.